Camera Lenses

 In short, the longer your lenses and the wider your aperture is, the better the subject isolation effect will be!

-Longer lenses allow you to shoot from far away, perceptually shrinking your subject in the process but maintaining the background size.
+Longer lenses allow you to shoot from far away, perceptually shrinking your subject but maintaining the background size.

 3. Create Amazing Portraits